aefarrell/aefarrell.github.io/_posts/2023-03-12-Britter-McQuaid.md

 The goal is to find the distance to the Lower Flammability Limit (LFL) which is 5%(v/v) and ultimately work out the extent of the plume and total explosive mass.

-[^CCPS:] Adapted from CCPS, *Guidelines for Consequence Analysis of Chemical Releases*, Center for Chemical Process Safety/AIChE (1999), pg 122.
+[^CCPS]: Adapted from CCPS, *Guidelines for Consequence Analysis of Chemical Releases*, Center for Chemical Process Safety/AIChE (1999), pg 122.

 ```julia